Claiming Compensation for Accidents at Work

 Workplace injuries can have devastating consequences for the victim and their family.
 Although financial compensation can never fully make up for what can sometimes be lost, it can assist with helping to rebuild your life and adjust to the ‘new normal’.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered and practical manner.
-If you require legal advice, please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+If you require legal advice, please contact us on 01903 229 999 or by email at email@example.com for more information.